Skip to content

 png

-Let's plot the statistics of \(f\) for uniformly sampling \(x\), as an histogram.
+Let's plot the statistics of \(f\) for uniformly sampling \(x\), as a histogram.

-We will Later show how we get a better histogram after sampling from the state of the DQI algorithm.
+Later, we show how to get a better histogram after sampling from the state of the DQI algorithm.

 # plot f statistics